albertiaedev/Automation/README.md

 # Automation
-This repository contains automated programs for shortening the processes and saving time on repetitive tasks.
+This repository is a regularly-updated project that looks forward process automation for the user, whether it's a big enterprise working on increasing production or an average geek that wants to speed up its programming.